Arayik19/contact-management-app/README.md

 -  `start:client`: Runs only client side of the app (not functional).

 -  `start:server`: Runs only server side of the app.

+## Mock Server

+- There is a db folder located in the root of the project, with db.json inside it, which json-server uses for mock API's.

 ## Project Structure